Ipomoea alba: Names

+"tropical white morning glory".
+Though "moonflower" is most often used with Ipomoea alba specifically, it is used for other plants, including those formerly placed in Calonyction and now in genus Ipomoea, Ipomoea muricata, Datura candida, Brugmansia suaveolens, and Selenicereus wittii.
+The similar "moon-flower" was used in the 1800s as a name for Anemonoides altaica, Leucanthemum vulgare, and Rabelera holostea.

 Historical use

 The Mesoamerican civilizations used the Ipomoea alba morning glory to convert the latex from the Castilla elastica tree to produce bouncing rubber balls.
 The sulfur in this morning glory served to cross-link the rubber, a process predating Charles Goodyear's discovery of vulcanization by at least 3,000 years.

 Cultivation

 The species is widely cultivated as an ornamental plant for its flowers.
 In areas too cold for winter survival, it can be grown as an annual plant.
-Since it is of tropical origin, it flowers best under a summer short day photoperiod.
+Since it is of tropical origin, it flowers best under a summer short-day photoperiod.
 Though it can be successfully flowered in the north, its flowering is impaired by excessively long summer days.
-Thus, it often does not set buds and bloom until early autumn when daylight length is once again near 12 hours.
+Thus, at higher latitudes it often does not set buds and bloom until early autumn, when daylight length is once again near 12 hours.

 Propagation is usually by seed.
 The seed resembles a small, brownish nut, and should be nicked with a file and then soaked overnight before planting.

-In some areas, it is an invasive species which can cause problems in agricultural settings.
+In some areas, the plant is an invasive species which can cause problems in agricultural settings.